 In order to strengthen the operational quality and competitiveness of the Company and its subsidiaries, the Company systematically identifies and evaluates the risks it may face in the course of its operations and formulates appropriate risk management strategies to reduce the likelihood of the occurrence of risks and their negative impacts, as well as implements an all-employee risk culture, promotes the Company's core values to its employees, sets behavioral indicators, and strengthens the organization's behavioral and internalized awareness of risks.

-Risk Management Policy and Organization
+Risk Management Framework

 ECOVE focuses on the risks faced in the course of operation to integrate the corporate risk management framework and build a perfect risk management organization and system.
-In 2017, ECOVE issued the "Risk Management Guidelines" and set up the "Risk Management Executive Committee" to formulate the "Risk Management Policies," which serves as the supreme guiding principle of the Company's risk management and the management procedures, and clearly regulates the policy, purpose, scope, and organizational structure of risk, unit's authority and responsibility, risk management mechanism and execution process, and incorporate the risk management system to implement risk management.
-The Risk Management Executive Committee reports to the Board at least once a year.
+In 2017, ECOVE issued the "Risk Management Guidelines" and set up the "Risk Management Executive Committee" to formulate the "Risk Management Policies," which serves as the supreme guiding principle of the Company's risk management, and clearly regulates the policy, purpose, scope, and organizational structure of risk, unit's authority and responsibility, risk management mechanism and execution process, and incorporate the risk management system to implement risk management.

+Each member of the Risk Management Executive Committee shall bear full responsibility for risk management, which includes risk identification, assessment, reporting, and the execution, supervision, and improvement of daily control measures.
 The Risk Management Committee's roles and responsibilities include promoting, supervising, identifying and managing significant risks, compiling and compiling risk profiles and improvement plans for each company, collecting and monitoring significant risk events in each company, evaluating the extent of impacts, reporting significant risks and related improvement plans to each company's general manager, communicating risk management guidelines to members, identifying, analyzing, evaluating, handling and reporting the risks of the units under our control, ensuring the effective implementation of the risk management and related control procedures of the units under our control, participating in the meetings related to the risk management of the units under our control, providing the opinions related to the risk management and control, accepting the related risks of the units under our control, proposing the risk mitigation plans/measures of the units under our control and handling and tracking the control according to these plans/measures, informing the colleagues of the units under our control of the items that should be followed and cooperated with by us, and assigning a responsible person for the management and control of the risk management projects as necessary.

 Internal Control System

 ECOVE's internal control system is based on the "Guidelines for Establishing Internal Control Systems for Publicly Issued Companies" issued by the Financial Supervisory Commission.
 It incorporates elements such as control environment, risk assessment, control activities, information and communication, and monitoring.
 Designed by managers, approved by the Board of Directors, and implemented by the Board of Directors, managers, and other employees, the system aims to promote sound business operations, ensure operational effectiveness and efficiency, reliable and timely information reporting, and compliance with relevant laws and regulations.
 It is regularly reviewed to adapt to changes in the internal and external environment, ensuring the ongoing effectiveness of system design and implementation.
+In 2024, the Company established an internal control system for sustainable information management, which was approved by the Board of Directors in December 2024.

 ECOVE has an internal audit unit under the oversight of the Board of Directors.
 The unit has established an internal audit system, which is approved by the Board of Directors.
 It is staffed with a dedicated audit manager and works in conjunction with the Audit Committee to assist the Board of Directors and managers in examining and reviewing deficiencies in the internal control system, measuring operational effectiveness and efficiency, and providing improvement recommendations as necessary.
 This ensures the continuous and effective implementation of the internal control system and serves as a basis for reviewing and revising the system.